Why people choose Slack

 In short, it does not work equally well for everyone.

 Stay focused with smart notifications.
 Pumble also features smart notifications, enabling users to stay up-to-date with all relevant information while also allowing them to set their preferences, mute channels they only use periodically, or activate a do-not-disturb mode that stops all notifications when we need focused, continuous work.

 Best of all, Pumble does all of this for free!

-According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, trust built by previously using Clockify (a time tracker created by the same team), and self-hosting options for maximum data security.
+According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, and trust built by previously using Clockify (a time tracker created by the same team).

 “The Slack plan that we had didn't have the feature of keeping the history of our chats, which might be not critical for some departments (such as marketing), but for projects' discussion, it's important to see what has been discussed previously to have a paper track.”